Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

-As mentioned above, we investigated the morphology of solid-state Lys aggregates formed at pH 1, 4, 7, and 10, adjusted using either HCl or H$_2$SO$_4$, by optical and scanning electron microscopy.
+We begin by examining the morphology of solid-state Lys aggregates prepared at pH 1, 4, 7, and 10, with pH adjusted using either HCl or H$_2$SO$_4$, by optical and scanning electron microscopy.
 The characterization was performed on Lys samples prepared in water at the concentration of $1$ g/mL ($6.8$ mol/L) corresponding to the maximum of its solubility.
-This concentration--which is approximately tenfold higher than the critical aggregation concentration (CAC)--ensures the formation of aggregated clusters (see Fig. \ref{fig:SI_1} and discussion in the Supporting Information (SI)).
+At this concentration, the experimentally measured pH is 11.8, approximately two units above the isoelectric point (9.74.)
+Under these conditions, the concentration is approximately tenfold higher than the CAC, ensuring the formation of aggregated clusters (see Fig. \ref{fig:SI_2} and discussion in the SI).